The Bankrate promise

 Is the Capital One Venture Card worth it?

-If you can take advantage of the sign-up bonus, application credit for Global Entry or TSA Precheck and flexible redemption options for travel purchases, the Venture card is absolutely worth it.
+If you can take advantage of the sign-up bonus, application credit for Global Entry or TSA PreCheck and flexible redemption options for travel purchases, the Venture card is absolutely worth it.
 A flat earning rate makes it easy to offset the card’s annual fee.

 But if you don’t spend much on travel and prefer rewards that can be leveraged for cash back, you might want to opt for a different card.
 The Citi® Double Cash Card, for instance, earns up to 2 percent cash back on every purchase—1 percent as you buy and an additional 1 percent as you pay off your purchases.
-It doesn’t have a sign-up bonus or many fancy perks, but it also doesn’t charge an annual fee, and the rewards are much more flexible.
+It doesn’t have many fancy perks, but it also doesn’t charge an annual fee, and the rewards are much more flexible.